lynxe585/Will-the-AI-bubble-burst-or-boom/README.md

 > **The AI boom is real, but so is the bubble — they just aren't in the same stocks.**

 NVIDIA, Microsoft, Alphabet, and Amazon are generating tangible, growing revenue that validates their elevated valuations.
-But Palantir and Oracle carry speculative premiums that far exceed what their earnings can support — mirroring, and in some cases surpassing, the excesses of the Dot-com era.
+But Palantir and Oracle carry speculative premiums that far exceed what their earnings can support mirroring, and in some cases surpassing, the excesses of the Dot-com era.

 The greatest risk is not whether AI fails as a technology.
-It is that **the market's unprecedented concentration in so few names** leaves the entire financial system dangerously exposed to a shift in sentiment — even if the technology behind it all continues to thrive.
+It is that **the market's unprecedented concentration in so few names** leaves the entire financial system dangerously exposed to a shift in sentiment, even if the technology behind it all continues to thrive.